-The financial crisis of the late 2000s may be an increasingly distant memory, but it has left a persistent legacy: stubbornly low interest rates on low-risk, low-reward investment vehicles.
-Rates on savings accounts, money market funds and government bonds remain at or below the rate of inflation.
-Of course, interest rates on consumer-facing mortgages and
+For many years, the financial crisis of the late 2000s left a persistent legacy: stubbornly low interest rates on low-risk, low-reward investment vehicles.
+Rates on savings accounts, money market funds and government bonds remained at or below the rate of inflation basically through the 2010s, and interest rates on consumer-facing mortgages and auto loans remained

 Corporate bonds occupy a middle ground between low-interest, low-risk government bonds and stocks, which may offer higher returns but are much riskier overall.
 But corporate bonds are not perfect.
 Individual corporate bonds have significant drawbacks you should carefully consider before investing.